-The military leaders who perpetrated these crimes have not faced any consequences- until now.
-While the Guatemalan government admitted responsibility in 2000, this long legal process has finally come to an end 37 years later.
+The military leaders who perpetrated these crimes have not faced any consequences—until now.
+While the Guatemalan government admitted responsibility in 2000, the long legal process to prosecute and convict those who carried out these atrocities has finally come to an end 37 years later.

 A Huge Victory for Human Rights in Guatemala

-Guatemala’s High Court found four out of five former high-level military officers guilty of the forced disappearance of 14-year-old, Marco Antonio Molina Theissen, sentencing them to 25 years in prison.
-The military has been ordered to continue the search for Marco.
-Additionally, the same military officers were charged for crimes against humanity and the illegal detention and rape of his sister Emma Guadalupe in 1981, and sentenced to 33 years in prison.
+Guatemala’s High Court found 4 out of 5 former high-level military officers guilty of the forced disappearance of 14-year-old Marco Antonio Molina Theissen, sentencing them to 25 years in prison and ordering them to continue the search for Marco.
+Additionally, the same military officers were charged for crimes against humanity and the illegal detention and rape of his sister Emma Guadalupe in 1981, and sentenced them to 33 years in prison.